 Take, for instance, our newly designed nurses’ station.
 We made more than 100 changes to it, with the help of suggestions from our patient care services staff.

 Some people may be surprised at the level of attention paid to just one aspect of our new main hospital.
 But we did it because it matters.
 And we made the appropriate changes now, so that there wouldn’t be a need to fix it later.
 We listened.
 We made adjustments.
 And with your help, we’re not only growing boldly, but smartly.

 Families navigate the city, the state, the country, and sometimes even the globe, to make their way to Nationwide Children’s.
 Once they’re here, we owe it to them to help find their way to their room, to clinics, to the coffee shop, with ease.

 Our new wayfinding system is simply an extension of our advocacy for health and healing.
-Families will follow a clear, uplifting path that promotes wellness by easing stress, anxiety and fear.
-And because we’re using color to break the language barrier, we’ll help our non-English speaking families feel more comfortable from the moment they arrive.
+Families follow a clear, uplifting path that promotes wellness by easing stress, anxiety and fear.
+And because we use color to break the language barrier, we help our non-English speaking families feel more comfortable from the moment they arrive.

 Our animal friends aren’t just small touches that complement the art on our walls.
 They’re six-foot-tall, wooden wonders designed to entertain patients.